DaveSkender/Stock.Indicators/indicators/Gator/README.md

 IEnumerable<GatorResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first 10-20 periods will have `null` values since there's not enough data to calculate.
-We always return the same number of elements as there are in the historical quotes.
+- The first 10-20 periods will have `null` values since there's not enough data to calculate.

 :warning: **Warning**: The first 150 periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.